DallanQ/sagrada/QA.md

 > If you see you did an error when you placed the dice and didn't respect a rule, can you remove the dice as soon as you see it or must you wait until the end of the game?
 I'm not implying you redraft if you see the mistake, but that could help you save some points if you can replace the bad dice later (even if 1 spot will be left open at the end for sure).

-Siting the rulebook, Page 4: It Quote:
+Siting the rulebook, Page 4: It Quotes:
 If a Player’s Window is ever found to break any of the placement restrictions, that player must immediately remove dice (of their choice) from their Window until all restrictions are obeyed.

 [lens-cutter-5-tool-card-clarification](https://boardgamegeek.com/thread/1866493/lens-cutter-5-tool-card-clarification)